 A credit risk report that is prepared on a quarterly basis serves to inform both the Board of Management and the Advisory Board about the structure of the credit business and its related risks.
-In addition, the management receives monthly overviews.
-Extensive analyses performed by the Risk Controlling unit support the management of credit risk at the overall portfolio level as needed.
+In addition, the Management Board receives monthly overviews of the key structural features and changes.
+Additional analyses by the Risk & Finance unit support the management of credit risk at the overall portfolio level as needed.

-For the management of the overall portfolio, the historical defaults of the past financial years, which have a very modest scope at the Bank (average default rate equal to 0.2% of credit volume over the course of the year, declining volume of individual loan loss provisions since 2010), are collected and analysed.
-We also check the model's results with reference to default history by validating our credit risk calculations on a regular basis.
+In connection with the management of the overall portfolio, historical credit defaults from previous financial years are also collected and analysed.
+We regularly validate our credit risk calculations and also review the model results against this default history.
 The statistical loss expected for each financial year at the portfolio level ("expected loss") is derived from the data taken from our credit portfolio model and the long-term historical average for defaults.
 This "expected loss" of the credit exposure is integrated into the credit terms by calculating the standard risk costs.